polca/premise/docs/development/documentation-audit.rst

-The complete REMIND SSP2-NPi 2025 example has **not been rerun** for this documentation migration: neither ``PREMISE_KEY`` nor ``IAM_FILES_KEY`` was available in the execution environment.
+The complete REMIND SSP2-NPi 2025 example has **not been rerun** for this documentation migration: neither ``PREMISE_KEY`` nor ``IAM_FILES_KEY`` was set as an environment variable for that run.
 This is separate from the earlier PV scenario validation and is not counted as a passing end-to-end test.

 External-link scan